wearefuturegov/sms-message-tool/README.md

 - ~~fix bug with search hanging on "no results" while loading~~ (DONE)
 - ~~proper custom login screen~~ (DONE)

-1. fix bug with new contact creation
+- ~~fix bug with new contact creation~~

-2. improve load more messages (IN PROGRESS)
+1. improve load more messages (IN PROGRESS)
-3. improve loading skeletons (IN PROGRESS)
+2. improve loading skeletons (IN PROGRESS)
+3. make sure all form submit handlers handle errors gracefully
+4. refactor APIs to use consistent error handling and to use same validation schemas as forms
+5. add missing unit tests
+6. make sure pages gracefully 404 if conversation or contact can't be found

 ### Next